 kailey’s review published on Letterboxd:

-i think that the best part of the whole movie- an eerily timed conversation between the protagonist and steven yeun about greenhouses- also crystalizes my major problem with this. as in the movie makes it really, really obvious to me that yeun is not only up to something rather not fantastic but also that the greenhouse is a really clear "metaphor" for the events that follow.
+i think that the best part of the whole movie- an eerily timed conversation between the protagonist and steven yeun about greenhouses- also crystalizes my major problem with this. as in the movie makes it really, really obvious to me that yeun is not only up to nothing good but also that the greenhouse is a really clear "metaphor" for the events that follow.

 supposedly shrouded in ambiguity, i ultimately think that the beautiful cinematography and haunting performances cover up something... pretty vapid? the movie's main message (to me) is that a poor person down on his luck will naturally be jealous of a rich, good-looking man who seems to be bestowed with everything he wants. a lot of the film- whether it be the "great hunger", the brief trump cameo on tv, the curious last shot of the two men together almost in a (violent) embrace- seems to be hinting towards something deeper, something more interesting about poverty and classism and the relationships between the fortunate and unfortunate.